donguree/hal-libs-header/documentation_mo/source/security/keymaster.rst

 | Secure Storage is a function commonly required by the connected embedded system and is also adopted by its products as a prerequisite for mass production.

-| WebOS provides several means for data protection, and KeyManager is provided to protect encryption keys that require the highest level of security
+| webOS provides several means for data protection, and KeyManager is provided to protect encryption keys that require the highest level of security.

 | The keymaster in this requirement has the same requirement as the Android HW keymaster.

 | The keymaster protects key data by generating and protecting key data in the TEE and encrypting it with the master key generated in the TEE.

 | The keymaster TA receives and processes requests for encryption, decryption, and key generation through the keymaster CA library.

+| Keymaster CA library should be installed to /usr/lib the file name libopteeKeymasterCA.so

 Features